Skip navigation

 How the Open Championship cut line is determined

 • There is no 10-shot rule.
-That rule means anyone within 10 shots of the lead after two rounds, regardless of where they stand in the championship, make the cut.
+That rule means anyone within 10 shots of the lead after two rounds, regardless of where they stand in the championship, makes the cut.
 It’s just a flat top 70 finishers and ties.